KohaILS/koha-manual-zh-cn/source/tools.rst

 |image319|

--  Template ID will be automatically generated after saving your template, this is simply a system generated unique id
+-  'Template ID' will be automatically generated after saving your template, this is simply a system generated unique id

--  Template Code should be something you can use to identify your template on a list of templates
+-  'Template code' should be something you can use to identify your template on a list of templates

--  You can use the template Description to add additional information about the template
+-  You can use the 'Template description' to add additional information about the template

--  The Units pull down is used to define what measurement scale you're going to be using for the template.
+-  The 'Units' pull down is used to define what measurement scale you're going to be using for the template.
 This should probably match the unit of measurement used on the template description provided by the product vendor.